AgonConsole8/agon-docs/docs/vdp/System-Commands.md

 Waiting for VSYNC can be useful for ensuring smooth graphical animation, as it will prevent tearing of the screen.

 (In BASIC performing a `*FX 19` command will perform a similar wait for VSYNC, but on the eZ80 side of the system, but will not swap the screen buffer.)

+## `VDU 23, 0, &C4, command, [<args>]`: "Copper" functions §§§§§§§

+Send a command to the [VDP Copper API](Copper-API.md).
+This allows for the creation of different palettes and for the palettes to be changed on the fly during the scanout of the screen.

+These functions were introduced in VDP 2.12.0.
+At this time, to access these APIs a feature flag must be set using `VDU 23, 0, &F8, &310; 0;`.
+The exact feature set provided may be subject to change in future versions of the VDP firmware.

 ## `VDU 23, 0, &C8, <command>, [<args>]`: Context management API §§§§§